Andrew-S-Rosen/cbe504/main.typ

 Perhaps the simplest model one can consider is collision theory.
 Consider the reaction of two species, such as #ce("A + B -> C").
-Here, we will treat each species as a hard sphere, wherein a reaction only occurs if the two spheres becomes closer than some distance $sigma_ce("AB")$.
+Here, we will treat each species as a hard sphere, wherein a reaction only occurs if the center of the two spheres become closer than some distance $sigma_ce("AB")$.
 The natural definition for $sigma_ce("AB")$ is
 $ sigma_ce("AB") = 1/2 (sigma_ce("A") + sigma_ce("B")), $
 where $sigma_ce("A")$ is the diameter of #ce("A"), and $sigma_ce("B")$ is the diameter of B.